dgabka/labyrinth-alacritty/README.md

 Labyrinth provides four distinct variants with varying levels of contrast and color vibrancy to suit your preferences:

- - Dusk: The most contrasty variant, perfect for those who prefer sharp distinctions and vibrant colors.
+ - **Gloom**: The most contrasty variant, perfect for those who prefer sharp distinctions and vibrant colors.
- - Shade: A balanced variant, offering a comfortable middle ground with moderate contrast and vibrancy.
+ - **Dusk**: A balanced variant, offering a comfortable middle ground with moderate contrast and vibrancy.
- - Gloom: A softer variant with reduced contrast, ideal for a more subdued and relaxed visual experience.
+ - **Shade**: A softer variant with reduced contrast, ideal for a more subdued and relaxed visual experience.
- - Mist: The least contrasty variant, featuring the most gentle and subtle tones for a calm and unobtrusive interface.
+ - **Mist**: The least contrasty variant, featuring the most gentle and subtle tones for a calm and unobtrusive interface.

 Whether you're coding, designing, or simply exploring new aesthetics, Labyrinth adapts to your needs with its harmonious palette.

-## Getting started
+## Usage

 1. Locate (or create) Alacritty's config file (refer to [the *Configuration* section of Alacritty's readme](https://github.com/alacritty/alacritty/tree/master#configuration))
 2. Clone this repository
 3. Copy the contents of the `dist/` directory to a location of your choosing
 4. Import **one** of the TOML files you just copied into Alacritty's config

-### Example
+**Example**

 The following example will assume that your Alacritty's config path is `~/.config/alacritty/alacritty.toml`.